Joaquin Castro: Tenure

 Castro was sworn into office on January 3, 2013, becoming a member of the 113th United States Congress.
 He was chosen as the president of the freshman class of Democrats in the 113th Congress.

-In the 114th Congress, House Democratic Whip Steny Hoyer named Castro a Chief Deputy Whip.
+In the 114th Congress, House Democratic whip Steny Hoyer named Castro a chief deputy whip.
 During the 2016 presidential election, Castro served as a surrogate for Hillary Clinton's campaign.
 He was selected as chair of the Congressional Hispanic Caucus for the 116th Congress.

-Castro voted against a House resolution condemning the UN Security Council Resolution 2334, which called Israeli settlement building in the occupied Palestinian territories a "flagrant violation" of international law and a major obstacle to peace.

-On January 12, 2019, Castro introduced and endorsed his twin brother, former HUD Secretary Julián Castro, at the launch rally of Julián's 2020 presidential campaign.
+On January 12, 2019, Castro introduced and endorsed his twin brother, former HUD secretary Julián Castro, at the launch rally of Julián's 2020 presidential campaign.

 In February 2019, Castro authored House Joint Resolution 46 to overturn Trump's declaration of a National Emergency Concerning the Southern Border of the United States, under which Trump said he would divert funds from other sources to construct a wall along the U.S. and Mexico border.
 The bill passed the House by a vote of 245–182 on February 15, and the Senate by a vote of 59–41 on March 15.
 Trump vetoed the Joint Resolution on March 15.

 In August 2019, Castro tweeted the names and employers of 44 San Antonio residents who had given the maximum allowable contribution to Trump's reelection campaign.
 He said it was "sad to see so many San Antonians" whose "contributions are fueling a campaign of hate that labels Hispanic immigrants as 'invaders'."
 The information came from publicly available lists published by the Federal Election Commission.
 Republicans denounced the tweet, saying that such a "target list" invites harassment and could even encourage violence.

-In July 2020, following the primary defeat of House Foreign Affairs Committee chairperson Eliot Engel, Castro declared his candidacy for chair.
-Gregory Meeks also announced his candidacy and Brad Sherman, who defeated former chairperson Howard Berman in a 2012 primary, is expected to run as well.
+In July 2020, following House Foreign Affairs Committee chairperson Eliot Engel's defeat for reelection, Castro declared his candidacy for chair.
+The other candidates were the eventually victorious Gregory Meeks and Brad Sherman, who had defeated former chairperson Howard Berman in a 2012 primary.

-On January 12, 2021, Castro was named an impeachment manager for Trump's second impeachment.
+On January 12, 2021, Castro was named an impeachment manager (prosecutor) for Trump's second impeachment trial.

+Castro was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Castro votes with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.